 During the first three months following the cultural park’s opening, a limit of 400 visitors each day will be enforced.
-Admission tickets will be available on the chinese website of the Qihai Cultural Park starting at 8 AM on January 9.
-Please visit the park’s website for information on tickets and introduction to park facilities.
+Admission tickets will be available on the Chinese website of the Qihai Cultural Park starting at 8 AM on January 9.
+Please visit the Park’s website for information on tickets and an introduction to the Park facilities.

-In compliance with pandemic prevention guideline, the number of visitors per day is capped at 400 during the first three months.
-Admissions is divided into the morning session and afternoon session – each limited to 200 people.
+In compliance with the pandemic prevention guidelines, the number of visitors per day is capped at 400 during the first three months.
+Admissions are divided into the morning session and afternoon session, with each limited to 200 people.
 Tickets can be purchased up to 30 days in advance (for example, those visiting the website on January 9 can book their trip up through February 8).

 Ching-kuo Qihai Cultural Park